Dentistry

 • High filling: A slight elevation can throw off your bite and cause pressure pain.

-• Cracked tooth: If biting causes sharp, localized pain, the tooth may have a fracture.
+• Cracked tooth: If biting causes sharp, localised pain, the tooth may have a fracture.

 • Loose filling: Movement in the filling can irritate the tooth and surrounding tissue.